3 Ways Visual-Spatial Kids Draw the Short Straw

 In most classrooms, children are taught in a way that is perfect for the 25% of children who strongly prefer a left-brained approach to learning.

 What does this mean?
-Left-brained children can sit and listen, will learn steps for solving a problem, are good with symbols, words, verbal expression, and tend to be able to review, study and memorize stuff.
+Left-brained children can sit and listen, will learn steps for solving a problem, are good with symbols, words, verbal expression, and tend to be able to review, study, and memorize things.

-Their Visual-Spatial counterparts don’t learn from listening, are not handy with symbols and words and language, don’t memorize sequences or if they do, they won’t retain it, intuit, see the whole picture, learn best in whole chunks rather than in sequences of detail, and so much more.
+Their visual-spatial counterparts don’t learn from listening, are not handy with symbols and words and language, don’t memorize sequences or if they do, won’t retain them, intuit, see the whole picture, learn best in whole chunks rather than in sequences of detail, and so much more.
 V-S children think in pictures, not words.

 The failure of visual-spatials will be met with censure

 When children begin to struggle and fail in school, the normal result is that the adults begin to scrutinize them.
 Notes are sent home to parents saying a variety of things.
 All of which boil down to the fact the child is not making expected progress.
-Testing might be done; and often is done.
-There is a label applied and what happens in the mind of the child is that he has gone to school, found it uncomfortable, hard, frustrating, and now he has been found wanting.
-The situation he is in is not the problem; HE is the problem.
+Testing might be done and often is done.
+There is a label applied and what happens in the mind of the child is that they have gone to school, found it uncomfortable, hard, frustrating, and now have been found wanting.
+The situation they are in is not the problem.
+THEY are the problem.
 For visual-spatial children, who tend to be sensitive to begin with, this is like receiving a sentence.
 They are pronounced to be incapable.
-Most children are not able to rise above what they are told they are.
+Most children are not able to rise above what they are told about themselves.

 From that moment on, they are limited

-What I find to be most tragic is that when a child is pronounced lacking, incapable, unable, slow, lazy, or any other negative description we can imagine, that is what the child’s mind believes.
-And that is exactly what he will live up to.
-Believing oneself to be limited and unable will prevent people from even attempting new things, never mind challenging things.
+What I find to be most tragic is when a child is pronounced lacking, incapable, unable, slow, lazy, or any other negative description we can imagine, because that is what the child’s mind believes.
+And that is exactly what they will live up to.
+Believing oneself to be limited and unable will prevent people from ever attempting new things, never mind challenging things.

 We've got to get it right

 This situation is a tragedy that must be made right.
-Our system is taking our most creative, inventive, empathetic minds and is shutting them down.
-It is bad enough that their schools years will be a struggle and painful, but even worse, these limitations will follow them throughout their lives.
+Our system is taking our most creative, inventive, empathetic minds and shutting them down.
+It is bad enough that their school years will be a struggle and painful, but even worse, these limitations will follow them throughout the rest of their lives.